Poofy1/CADBUSI-Database/README.md

 ```
 python main.py
 ```
 2. If you are adding to the database, the program will ask you if you want to continue at each step of the process.
-This allows you to skip steps if the process was previously interupted.
+This allows you to skip steps if the process was previously interrupted.
 The data steps are as follows:

     - `DCM Parsing`: Process the input data files, convert them to csv, and add them to the database accordingly.
     - `OCR`: Read image text with OCR and organize the data.